sandstorm-io/sandstorm/README.md

 * E-mail / chat / communications.
 * Federated social networks.
 * Documents / spreedsheets / etc.
+* Blogging.
+* RSS readers.
 * Media storage and playback.
 * Most importantly:  Things that we don't expect!

 Have a great idea for an app?
 [Share it with us](https://groups.google.com/group/sandstorm-dev), and we'll help you figure out how to make it fit in Sandstorm.

 ## Contribute